 Event promoters want their concerts to be packed.
 It doesn’t look good when a venue is empty, and as a result, at times they’ll take measures to ensure that an event doesn’t have too many empty seats.
 That might involve finding people to fill seats (or to pack in a standing-room-only event that doesn’t have seats).

 You can sign up at SeatStir to be a seat filler.
-You’ll pay a monthly membership fee starting at $9.99 per month, and get tickets to an unlimited number of events in your area.
+You’ll pay a monthly membership fee starting at $9.99 per month, and get tickets to an unlimited number of local events in your area.
 Members get to choose the events that they attend, and the tickets are free!

 SeatStir has tickets to concerts, live theater, comedy shows, and more.

 2. Be a Friend

 Have you ever wanted to go to a concert but had no one to go with?
 This happens to plenty of people, especially those who are new to a city.
 Some of these people will be willing to buy a ticket for a “friend” who will go with them.
 You can be a friend, in order to get free admission to a concert and to help someone else who doesn’t want to go alone.

 You may be hired for a fee or simply get a free concert ticket in return for your company.
 It may sound odd, but it’s totally legit.
 Many people are making money by offering their services as a friend.
 You can either do it to make money, or you can simply try to score free concert tickets.